PE-Cray/cray-openshmemx/doc/source/intro_shmem.rst

    SHMEM_OFI_PROVIDER_DISPLAY
               If set, more verbose output will be displayed during shmem_init to verify which libfabric provider has been selected, along with the name and address of the NIC being used.
+If SHMEM_OFI_NUM_NICS is set to more than one NIC, then SHMEM_OFI_PROVIDER_DISPLAY will show output for enough ranks on the first node to display all NICs on the first node.
+From this one can extrapolate NIC assignment on the remaining nodes.
 This may be helpful for debugging errors encountered during shmem_init.

               Default: not set